adrianharet/adrianharet.github.io/_posts/2024-10-14-adventures-in-democratic-decision-making.md

 ## Week 11 (December 23, 2024)
 Christmas break.
 No lecture today.

+# Ideas for essays
+1. We've seen that Ancient Athens experimented with democracy.
+But how effective was democratic Athens?
+For an attempt to measure the performance of Athenian democracy, see Thorley (2004) and Ober (2010), Chapter 2.

 # Bibliography
 1. Thorley, J. (2004).
 Athenian Democracy (2nd ed.).
 Routledge.
 2. Szpiro, G. (2010).
 Numbers Rule.
 The Vexing Mathematics of Democracy, from Plato to the Present.
 Princeton University Press.
+3. Ober, J. (2010).
+Democracy and knowledge: Innovation and learning in classical Athens.
+Princeton University Press.
-3. Laslier, J.-F. (2012).
+4. Laslier, J.-F. (2012).
 And the Loser Is...
 Plurality Voting.
 In D. S. Felsenthal & M. Machover (Eds.), Electoral Systems: Paradoxes, Assumptions, and Procedures (pp. 327–351).
 Springer Berlin Heidelberg.
-4. Lane, M. (2015).
+5. Lane, M. (2015).
 The Birth of Politics: Eight Greek and Roman Political Ideas and Why They Matter.
 Princeton University Press.
-5. Volić, I. (2024).
+6. Volić, I. (2024).
 Making Democracy Count: How Mathematics Improves Voting, Electoral Maps, and Representation.
 Princeton University Press.